Coronavirus: Current rules and restrictions in Munich

 - If the incidence rating is "between 50 and 100", the same applies, but only for participants who have a current negative test.

-The same number of spectators is possible as for cultural events, i.e. 500 people outdoors (with fixed seating).
+For open-air sporting events, a maximum of 1500 spectators have been permitted since 1.7.
+Of these, a maximum of 200 may be allocated without fixed seats (as standing places) with minimum spacing, the remainder only as fixed seats.
 At sports facilities, the number of participants is appropriately limited in the framework concept according to the size of the sports facility.

 Schools, Day care centers, Universities: What applies now